anira-project/anira/docs/sphinx/usage.rst

 The anchor is the streamed tensor whose samples are the unit of both values.
 By default it is resolved automatically: the first streamed input, or, for generator models with no streamed input, the first streamed output.
 For models with several streamed tensors, name it with ``model_config.anchor("audio_out")`` (section 1.2) or ``"anchor": "audio_out"`` in the model file; a name that is not a streamed tensor is refused by the bridge with ``ANIRA_ERROR_CONFIG``.

 ..  note::
-    The second form of ``to_host_config`` takes the host's own numbers, which may be fractional: ``anira::v3compat::to_host_config(model_config, 0.5f, 44100.f / 2048.f)`` prepares a handler that receives one anchor sample every two host buffer cycles (the RAVE decoder of the JUCE example runs in the latent domain this way).
+    The second form of ``to_host_config`` takes the host's own numbers, which may be fractional like the contract's geometry: ``anira::v3compat::to_host_config(model_config, 0.5f, 44100.f / 2048.f)`` prepares a handler that receives one anchor sample every two host buffer cycles (the RAVE decoder of the JUCE example runs in the latent domain this way).
 The latency calculation accounts for this, assuming the sample is provided during the second host buffer cycle (the worst case).
 If your model produces output at twice the input rate, the :cpp:class:`anira::InferenceHandler` can return one sample per host buffer cycle.

 4.2.
 Prepare
 ~~~~~~~~~~~~